exploratory-io/book/viz/errbar.md

 ## Mean mode and Ratio mode.

-The Error Bar has 2 modes, Mean mode and Ratio mode.
+The Error Bar has 2 modes, Mean mode, and Ratio mode.
 The mode automatically switches depending on the column data type and aggregation function that you assign to Y-Axis.

 ### Mean mode